The UK government has introduced a requirement for voters to show photo identification (ID) when voting at a polling station at some elections.

 You may already have a form of photo ID that is acceptable.
 You can use any of the following:

 - blue badge

 - certain concessionary travel cards

 - identity card with PASS mark (Proof of Age Standards Scheme)

 - biometric immigration document

 - certain national identity cards

 For more information on which forms of photo ID will be accepted, visit The Electoral Commission or call their helpline on 0800 328 0280.

 If you don’t have photo ID

 If you do not already have an accepted form of photo ID, or you’re not sure whether your photo ID still looks like you, you can apply for a free voter ID document, known as a Voter Authority Certificate.
-You can apply for this online.

 Find out more